 Less Than Significant Impact.
 The proposed project does not involve additions or withdrawals of groundwater.
 The amount of hardscape proposed on the project site would be more than the current on-site conditions, but will be similar to other multi-family development in the area.
-The proposed project would comply with minimum landscape requirements.
-However, the project will provide landscape/open space which exceeds the amount required by code by 1,100 square feet since the project is pursuing additional units based on a lot width over 90 feet wide.
+The project will provide landscape/open space which exceeds the amount required by code by 1,100 square feet since the project is pursuing additional units based on a lot width over 90 feet wide.
 The proposed project would not significantly interfere with the recharge of local groundwater or deplete the groundwater supplies.
 No significant impacts would occur as a result of the proposed project.